33-Year-Old Outfielder – Los Angeles Dodgers

 Will Venable Contract Information:

-Agreed to a two-year contract with the Padres in September of 2013.
+Signed a minor league contract with the Phillies in March of 2016.

 To instantly reveal our fantasy analysis of every player – including Will Venable – simply subscribe now.

 |Preseason||Subscribe now to see our 2016 projections for Will Venable||3-Year Averages||144||450||412||50||101||32||16||4||12||39||16||4||33||106||2||1||2||.245||.304||.391||.694|